perkinsl/noisy-grammar-learner/README.md

 # noisy-grammar-learner

-This repository contains data and code for Perkins & Hunter, "Modeling Regularization in Language Acquisition as Noise-Tolerant Grammar Selection", to appear in _Cognition_.
+This repository contains data and code for Perkins & Hunter (2026), "Modeling Regularization in Language Acquisition as Noise-Tolerant Grammar Selection", _Cognition_.
 It contains code for running simulations, written in Python3, as well as:

 - datasets: corpora of child-directed speech used as data for the model, with the CHILDES morphological ('mor') tier extracted.